AShiningRay/SwanKernel-LGV20/README.md

 # SwanKernel for the LG V20

-SwanKernel is a kernel based on the latest Lineage OS 18.1's sources for the V20, aiming to bring those features and updates and improve them with some extra tuning, fixing and external features tailored specifically for the LG V20.
+SwanKernel is an android kernel based on the latest Lineage OS 18.1 sources for the V20, aiming to bring those features and updates and improve them with some extra tuning, fixing and external features tailored specifically for the LG V20.

 ### Which phone variants/models does this kernel support?